-The Vanderbilt acceptance rate for the Class of 2030 is projected to fall to approximately 5% to 6%, continuing the university’s rapid descent into single-digit selectivity.
-For the Class of 2028 (Fall 2024), Vanderbilt received 45,409 applications and admitted roughly 6% of applicants, according to IPEDS data reported to the National Center for Education Statistics.
+Vanderbilt’s overall acceptance rate was 5.1% for the Class of 2028 and 4.7% for the Class of 2029, both record lows at the time (Vanderbilt Office of Undergraduate Admissions; Vanderbilt Common Data Set 2023-2024 and 2024-2025).
+Class of 2030 RD was 2.8% and ED was 11.9%; final overall rate pending waitlist closure (Vanderbilt Office of Undergraduate Admissions statement, March 2026).
+For the Class of 2028 (Fall 2024), Vanderbilt received 45,409 applications and admitted 5.1% of applicants for the Class of 2028 (Vanderbilt Common Data Set 2023-2024; NCES IPEDS), according to IPEDS data reported to the National Center for Education Statistics.
 The Class of 2029 saw applications climb further past 47,000, and early reports suggest the Class of 2030 cycle has pushed total applications above 49,000.
-With an incoming class of roughly 1,600 to 1,700 students and a yield rate near 61%, Vanderbilt is now firmly among the most selective universities in the country.
+With an incoming class of roughly 1,600 to 1,700 students and a yield rate near 61% (NCES IPEDS, Fall 2024), Vanderbilt is now firmly among the most selective universities in the country.

 Vanderbilt’s rise in selectivity has been one of the most dramatic stories in college admissions over the past decade.
 The combination of a top-15 national ranking, a Nashville location that continues to attract attention, generous financial aid, and strong Early Decision programs has driven application volumes to record levels year after year.
 Here is what the latest data shows and what prospective applicants should know.